alijafari79/alijafari79/README.md

 - 📚 I’m currently Studying Electrical Engineering at Sharif University of Technology !
 - 👯 I’m looking to collaborate on Machine learning Projects.
 - 💬 Let me know about your attitude toward studying Machine Learning and Projects on Data Science!
+- ⚡ My Hobby is programming deeply in python and learn all about python language .
+     Also love learning to perform some AI stuff using python and maybe integrating with other languages to impower my python skill .

 - 📫 How to reach me:
 -  Email : alijafari.official@yahoo.com
 -  Telelgram : https://t.me/AJEEAJ